grafstyle/Actuality/README.md

 # Actuality

-Actuality is a social network where people can upload moments, memes, opinions and all you can imagine.
-You can comment, leave a like in your favorite post and much more.
+<p>Actuality is a social network where people can upload moments, memes, opinions and all you can imagine.
+You can comment, leave a like in your favorite post and much more.</p>

-> This project is in creation fase.